mklilley/mklilley.github.io/content/posts/particle-in-a-box/index.md

 ]
-subtitle="How do quantum particles move" series = ["Solid state nuclear science"] description= "This collection of tutorials is dedicated to exploring the quantum behaviour of particles moving under the influence of a confining potential - a \"quantum box\". " toc = true
+subtitle="How do quantum particles move" series = ["Solid state nuclear science"] description= "This collection of tutorials is dedicated to exploring the quantum behaviour of particles moving under the influence of a confining potential - a \"quantum box\".
+These tutorials complement the ones being made over at the two-state-systems repository." toc = true
 +++